Hulian2000/News-Highlights/readme.md

 ##NEWS - HIGHLIGHTS.

-News Highlight is a web application meant to catch up hard workers on the current affairs September 7th,2019.
+News-Highlight is a web application that is meant to show on what is happening in the current affairs all over the world on September 7th,2019.

 ##Author.